 - Promote adherence to the diabetes treatment process

-- Stifle high-risk health behaviors (high fat intake, alcohol consumption, smoking)
+- Stifle high-risk health activities (alcohol consumption, smoking)

-- Provide assistance to discomfort associated with diabetes
+- Provide assistance to physical discomfort associated with diabetes

 - Support pro-diabetic coping behaviors (exercise and diet)